huusolga/cyber-security-base-project-1/README.md

 In the Todo App, there is no limit to how many times you try to log in.
 The risk here is that suspicious or malicious behaviour like brute force attacks cannot be detected since the number of attempted logins aren’t being counted.
 It is suspicious and should be looked into if someone’s tried to log in to an account an excessive amount of times.

-The fix here is to set a limit to log in tries, after which you can’t attempt it anymore.
-The fix in the code is very simple and doesn’t give you more tries after a certain amount of time, like most applications.
+To fix this, the amount of times you can attempt login is limited to five, after which you can’t attempt it anymore.
+You can try again by going to register a new user.

 Links to Fix 5: